 - Dev is the most well-known and by far the longest-lasting of them (he played rugby at Blackrock College).

-In comparison, Oscar Traynor’s impressive careers in all three arenas are largely overlooked.
+In comparison, the impressive careers in all three arenas of Oscar Traynor, O/C for the Custom House Burning, are largely overlooked.

 Unlike de Valera, Traynor played sport at top level; fought in 1916; later served as a TD and Cabinet minister – but was also an active military leader on the streets of Dublin in the War of Independence and, up to his early capture, in the Civil War.